microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.spec.md

 It uses a light gray background and rounded corners for the interactive version of the calandear.
 Non-interactive cells will have no background so that they don't appear as buttons.
+The current date will use accent color as the background.

 ### API